kokog78/unit-test-dojo/unit-test-practice-11/README.md

 Extract a new class which can be used to merge two `InputStream`s together, and write the result into an `OutputStream`!
 Use you tests to support your refactoring - do not write any new test!
 Before you start the extraction, reshape your original class to have similar methods you will need in the new class!

+### Phase #4: discussion

+Now you have a new class which is more general than te original one.
+Do you need to write tests for that class or not?